Updated: July 2020

 “According to webdam.com, posts that include images produce 650 percent higher engagement than text-only posts.
 Incorporating visual content not only enables your audience to get a faster and a better grip over your message, it also facilitates better retention of the information you dish out.”

-Constant Contact is well known for their consistency in design across all channels.
+Constant Contact is well known for its consistency in design across all channels.

 From social media to email headers and landing pages – a streamlined look is evident.